 "Charged with the design and distribution of publicity materials for the House Council and the management of the publicity efforts of outside agencies within the House."

 The goal of the Publicity Committee is to promote the participation of SP residents in various SP events and activities.
-Our job to lure as many people as possible out of their dorm rooms/labs and out to the common rooms, the SP Multipurpose Room, the Prudential Tower, or wherever an SP event may be taking place.
+Our job is to lure as many people as possible out of their dorm rooms/labs and out to the common rooms, the SP Multipurpose Room, the Prudential Tower, or wherever an SP event may be taking place.
 Of course, this usually involves producing eye-catching ads/announcements on different kinds of media (posters, flyers, SPTV announcements, etc).
 We "spread the word" about various events in as many different (and imaginative!) ways as possible.
 Usually this effort also involves working with the other officers in order to come up with original themes/ideas, and to determine what kind of publicity is needed for specific events.

 In addition to helping design posters, the Publicity Committee is in charge of printing and posting publicity for events around SP and campus.

 "Charged with the development and scheduling of regular programming for SPTV, facilitation of House Council publicity efforts on SPTV, development and maintenance of a videographic record of life at Sidney-Pacific, and encouragement of resident involvement in SPTV programming development."

 The SPTV Committee is in charge of maintaining and creating contents for the flat screens in front of the elevators and in the main lobby.
 We ensure that all of the monitors and wiring are functioning properly.
 We post publicity slides for upcoming events, and film events and activities here at SP and upload short clips for anyone who might have missed the action.